klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 ### 7. Send Transaction <a id="7.-send-transaction"></a>

-We will now create a trasaction to transfer some KLAY.
+We will now create a transaction to transfer some KLAY.
 This type of transaction is called "value transfer transaction".
 Let's break down each parameter.

 The `from` address is derived from the keystore we uploaded.
 The `to` address is the receiver of the KLAY, and you can use any address.
 For `value`, you can conveniently use `caver.utils.toPeb()` to convert KLAY into peb.
 Here, we will send 10 KLAY.
 For `gas`,